SuspiciousActivity/ValorantLanguageChanger/README.md

 Want to hear those uwu-voices from japan but don't understand anything that is written there?
 It's your lucky day!

 ## Usage
-1. Download this repository and put the contents into a folder.
+1. Download this repository (from the release tab) and put the contents into a folder.
 2. Right-click the vallc.ps1 file and "Run with PowerShell".
 A folder should open now.
-(If it doesn't, please go to %localappdata% and create a folder called "ValorantLangChanger".)
+(If it doesn't, please go to `%localappdata%` and create a folder called `ValorantLangChanger`.)
 3. Put the vallc.ps1 file and the ManifestDownloader.exe into that folder.
 4. Open vallc.ps1 in your favorite text editor.
 Change the top 4 values accordingly and save it.
 5. Copy your Valorant shortcut, then right-click the copy and select Properties.